inspire-group/robust_representation_similarity/README.md

 ![robust_representation_similarity](./results/cka_plot.png)

 ## Custom usage
 To adapt to your use case, first add your model to existing models (if it's not already available) and provide the checkpoint through command line flags.
-Once can easily download checkpoints of most robust models using [RobustBench](https://robustbench.github.io/).
-This might be the only change you will need to make to start analyzing CKA on your models.
+One can easily download checkpoints of most robust models using [RobustBench](https://robustbench.github.io/).
+This might be the only change you will need to make to start analyzing CKA for your models.

 ## Reference
 If you find this work helpful, consider citing it.